TamKengHong/SICP-exercises/README.md

 I try to provide comments on how I came about to the solutions so that I can re-solve the exercises in the future + other programmers may benefit from my comments and solutions.

 # Progress
-First chapter is done!
+Chapter 1 done!
 Chapter 2 done!
+Chapter 3 done!
-Started on Chapter 3!
+Started on Chapter 4.

 # To-do
 Make a sicp lecture guide to show which parts of the lecture correspond to which parts of the book.